Program Leaders for TBB’s Gap Year Programs

 Thinking Beyond Borders’ Program Leaders bring an outstanding array of skills, knowledge, and experience to their work educating TBB students.
-Strong program management skills, diverse educational backgrounds, impressive teaching experiences, and extensive international travel make each of these individuals a powerful addition to the team.
+Strong program management skills, diverse educational backgrounds, impressive teaching experiences, and extensive international travel make each of these individuals a powerful addition to our gap year programs.

 Throughout the past eight years, Vanessa has worked on issues addressing workers rights and economic inequality.
 She has worked on dozens of local and statewide political campaigns.
 During her years in the Labor Movement, Vanessa organized and coordinated countless successful organizing and election drives, lobbied for Statewide policies and organized large rallies and events.

 She has traveled extensively throughout Latin America and the Caribbean.
 As the leader of several international delegations, she has served as a group leader to assist in teach-ins, logistics and one on one mentoring.
 In 2010, she hiked the entire John Muir trail traversing 247 miles and 12 mountain passes.